10 Important Sales Enablement Metrics You Shouldn't Miss

 4. Marketing Collaterals Performance

-As part of your sales enablement strategies, the provision of marketing collateral helps your sales team sell.
+Marketing materials aren't just for the sales department.
+In fact, having marketing collateral helps your sales team sell.
 These resources can include:

 • Guides